cloud-atlas-ai/obsidian-client/README.md

 ### Adding a Flow

-1. **Create a Subdirectory**: In your Obsidian vault, navigate to the `CloudAtlas` directory.
+1. **Create a Subdirectory**: In your Obsidian `<vault>`, navigate to the `CloudAtlas` directory.
 Each subdirectory within `CloudAtlas` represents a different flow.
 Create a new subdirectory for your new flow.
 The name of this subdirectory will be used as the name of the flow.

 2. **Add Required Files**: In your new subdirectory, create two markdown files:
    - `system.md`: This file should contain any system-level instructions or information that you want to send to the API along with your note content.